Run a custom Windows container in Azure (Preview)

 2018-07-27T12:03:11 Welcome, you are now connected to log-streaming service.
 27/07/2018 12:04:10.978 INFO - Site: win-container-demo - Start container succeeded.
 Container: facbf6cb214de86e58557a6d073396f640bbe2fdec88f8368695c8d1331fc94b 27/07/2018 12:04:16.767 INFO - Site: win-container-demo - Container start complete 27/07/2018 12:05:05.017 INFO - Site: win-container-demo - Container start complete 27/07/2018 12:05:05.020 INFO - Site: win-container-demo - Container started successfully

-You are free to use a different custom Docker image to run your app.
-However, you must choose the right parent image for the framework you want:
+You're free to use a different custom Docker image to run your app.
+However, you must choose the right parent image (base image) for the framework you want:

-- To deploy .NET Core apps, use a parent image based on the Windows Server Nano 2016 Long-Term Servicing Channel (LTSC) release.
+- To deploy .NET Core apps, use a parent image based on the Windows Server Nano 1809 Semi-Annual Servicing Channel (SAC) release.

 It takes some time to download a parent image during app start-up.
 However, you can reduce start-up time by using one of the following parent images that are already cached in Azure App Service: